josahty/ZTM-Course-Bootstrap-Animate/README.md

-# ZTM-Course-Bootstrap
+# ztm-course-bootstrap-animate

-Examples using Bootstrap and Animate.css from Andrei Neagoie's Zero to Mastery course on Udemy.
+Code-along Bootstrap and Animate.css examples from Section 8 of Andrei Neagoie's Zero to Mastery course on Udemy.